katelync12/freecodepdx/README.md

   <h3 align="center">Free Code PDX</h3>

   <p align="center">
-    We are a youth-led nonprofit organization that aims to make <b>coding free and accessible to all</b>.
-We provide free coding lessons to anyone interested in learning Python or JavaScript.
+    Free Code PDX is a youth-led nonprofit organization that aims to <b>make coding free and accessible to all</b>.
+We provide free summer coding camps to anyone interested in learning Python, HTML, or JavaScript.
 Visit out website for more information.
     <br>
     <a href="http://freecodepdx.me/"><strong>Our website »</strong></a>
   </p>